1. Our terms

 b.) asking you for original documents or for copies certified by another solicitor or by a regulated professional.

-12.3.
+11.3.
 Storing identity documents.
-We will keep copies of all documents provided to us as proof of identity for between five and eight years after we finish working for you on any matter.
-After that, if you ask us in writing, we will destroy them.
+We will keep copies of all documents provided to us as proof of identity for five after we finish working for you on any matter.
+After that, we will destroy them.

-14.1.
+13.1.
 Communicating with us.
 You agree to communicate with us by email.
 That includes getting our invoices by email.
 (Our complaints policy makes an exception.)
 We may assume emails sent from your email account(s) are from you and are received as you sent them.
 You must notify us without delay of any unauthorised use of your email accounts(s).

-14.2.
+13.3.
 Accepting service.
 Unless expressly agreed in writing, we do not accept service of documents by email.

-14.3.
+13.4.
 Authority.
 It is your responsibility to tell us any limits on the authority of those who tell us what to do for you.
 We may accept instructions from anyone we reasonably believe you have authorised.

-15. Termination and suspension
+14. Termination and suspension

-15.2.
+14.2.
 Our rights.
 We may suspend or end our services at any time if we have good reason.
-If so, we will write to you and explain why and from when we will no longer work for you.
+If so, we will write to you and will explain why and from when we will no longer work for you.
 Examples of a good reason to end our services would be if:

 a.) you have not done as agreed in this letter and terms.